-Marginal Cost of Funds-based Lending Rate (MCLR) is the new benchmark of interest rate for home loan set by RBI for lenders.
-MCLR is usually dependent on the Marginal Cost of Funds, tenor premium, Cash Reserve Ratio (CRR) and lenders operational costs.
+Marginal Cost of Funds-based Lending Rate (MCLR) is the new benchmark of an interest rate for home loans set by RBI for lenders.
+MCLR is usually dependent on the Marginal Cost of Funds, tenor premium, Cash Reserve Ratio (CRR) and lenders’ operational costs.
 MCLR is based on the current cost of funds.
 It means that as the deposit rates are now lower than the last year, the rate at which banks lend from RBI is lower too.

 MCLR transfers the change in the repo rate immediately; thus your property loan cost can fall easily when the market rate falls.
 It can ease your financial burden by lowering the EMIs and improving your credits.